-Our foundation organises yearly projects – online or at specific locations – discussing our value system with new perspectives.
-All our projects support the donation programme with the goal to raise money for vocational trainings for children in gold mines.
-The projects are fully organised and supported by exernal funding and sponsorship.
+Our foundation organises projects – online or at specific locations – discussing our value system with new perspectives.
+All our projects support the funding programme with the goal to raise money for vocational trainings for children in gold mines.
+The projects are organised and supported by exernal funding and sponsorship.

 For Iron I Gave Gold - Amsterdam October/November 2017